AnarDocs/LibSocWiki/pages/C.1.2_(An_Anarchist_FAQ).md

 indelibly marked by “the dominance of a theoretical vision that treats the inner workings of the production process as a ‘black box.’”
-This means that the “neoclassical theory of the ‘capitalist’ economy makes no qualitative distinction between the [corporate](Corporation "wikilink") enterprise that employs tens of thousands of people and the small family undertaking that does no employ any [wage labour](Wage_Labour "wikilink") at all.
+This means that the “neoclassical theory of the ‘capitalist’ economy makes no qualitative distinction between the [corporate](Corporation.md "wikilink") enterprise that employs tens of thousands of people and the small family undertaking that does no employ any [wage labour](Wage_Labour.md "wikilink") at all.
 As far as theory is concerned, it is technology and market forces, not structures of social power, that govern the activities of corporate capitalists and petty proprietors alike.” \[William Lazonick, Competitive Advantage on the Shop Floor, p.